COVID-19: Travel advice and information

 Moore Park precinct - Park, Walk & Cycle

-- As part of the COVID Safe Transport Plan, Transport for NSW is supporting people returning to jobs in the Sydney CBD through the establishment of a pop-up ‘parking hub’ in Moore Park on Monday 25 May 2020 where you can continue your trip into the city on foot or by bike.
+- As part of the COVID Safe Transport Plan, Transport for NSW is supporting people returning to jobs in the Sydney CBD through the establishment of a pop-up ‘parking hub’ in Moore Park, opened on Monday 25 May 2020, where you can continue your trip into the city on foot or by bike.

-- Park your vehicle for free in the pop-up Moore Park grass carpark located on the southern end of Driver Ave, entry from Lang Rd or Moore Park Rd.
-The pop-up car park will be open from 6am until 10pm, Monday to Friday and has capacity for 980 vehicles.
+- Park your vehicle for free in the pop-up Moore Park Showground Field grass carpark located on the southern end of Driver Ave, entry from Lang Rd or Moore Park Rd.
+The pop-up car park is open from 6am until 10pm, Monday to Friday and has capacity for 980 vehicles.

 - Note, there will be no on-grass parking in the Kippax Lake area at the northern end of Driver Avenue.